Disclaimer: See prologue chapter.

 The leader gave Mr. Wall a hard stare, gun still pointed at him, for a minute which made him and every one of the hostages, except for Sherlock who had an extremely bored look on his face as he held out his phone, nervous.
-John and Lestrade were use to this type of situations, who wouldn't be when in the company of one Sherlock Holmes and their professions, current or not, but they were nervous for Mr. Wall and the woman who did hit the alarm as they didn't know how the leader would react.
+John and Lestrade were used to this type of situation, who wouldn't be when in the company of one Sherlock Holmes and their professions, current or not, but they were nervous for Mr. Wall and the woman who did hit the alarm as they didn't know how the leader would react.

 "I believe you," he said simply.
 "Don't do anything stupid though.
 I would hate to send you back to your family in a body bag."

 Mr. Wall gulped rather audibly as the leader moved to the next teller who went into the vault with them to get the money.
 The leader held out his hand as he simultaneously pointed the gun at him and the teller handed over his mobile and wallet as well.
 Once again, the leader held the mobile while he opened the wallet, ignoring everything but the identification card before he closed the wallet and threw both items to the other side of the bank where they hit the wall and his mobile met the same fate as the first one.